lyteword/kjv/numbers/chapter-14.md

 <sup>27</sup> How long *shall I bear with* this evil congregation, which murmur against me?
 I have heard the murmurings of the children of Israel, which they murmur against me.

-<sup>28</sup> Say unto them, ** I live, saith the LORD, as ye have spoken in mine ears, so will I do to you:
+<sup>28</sup> Say unto them, *as* I live, saith the LORD, as ye have spoken in mine ears, so will I do to you:

 <sup>29</sup> Your carcases shall fall in this wilderness; and all that were numbered of you, according to your whole number, from twenty years old and upward, which have murmured against me,